section-engineering-education/engineering-education/articles/introduction-to-koa.js/index.md

   - url: /engineering-education/introduction-to-koajs/hero.jpg
     alt: koa koajs javascript JavaScript node nodejs node.js framework
 ---
-In my previous article, an introduction to the [hapi.js framework](https://www.section.io/engineering-education/introduction-to-hapi/), I mentioned [Koa.js](https://www.koajs.com), another major node.js framework.
+In my previous article, about an introduction to [hapi.js framework](https://www.section.io/engineering-education/introduction-to-hapi/), I mentioned [Koa.js](https://www.koajs.com), another major node.js framework.
 This article will give an introduction to the framework, its features and a tutorial of how to create a simple server using this framework.
 <!--more-->
 ### What is Koa.js?
-Koa.js is an open source node.js web framework developed and maintained by the team behind express.
-This framework was build with the aim of making a smaller, more expressive and more robust foundations for web applications and Apis.
-Koa uses asycn functions that help eliminate callbacks and greatly increase error handling.
-Koa does not bundle midlewares within its core, and provides a refined suite of methods that make writing servers fast and exciting.
+Koa.js is an open source node.js web framework that was designed by the team behind express.
+This framework was build with the aim of making smaller, more expressive and robust foundations for web applications and APIs.
+Koa uses asycnchronus functions to help eliminate the need for callbacks and significantly improve error handling.
+Koa does not bundle midlewares within its core, and provides a refined suite of methods that fasten the process of making servers and makes it exciting.

 ### Koa.js features
-As it is with all frameworks available, Koa.js also has its own unique features that make it work as intended by the developers.
+As it is with all available frameworks, Koa.js also has its own unique features that make it more expressive and developer-friendly.
-Below is a highlight of some of the features.
+Here are a highlight of some of the features in Koa.
-1. Koa.js is modern and futuristic - Unlike other Node.js frameworks, Koa.js is built based on ECMAScript 2015 specification which simplifies development of complex applications by providing a bunch of new classes and modules.
+1. Koa.js is modern and future-proof - Unlike other Node.js frameworks, Koa.js build is based on ES6 which makes development of complex applications simpler by providing a bunch of new classes and modules.
 This helps developers to create maintainable applications.
-2. Koa.js uses ECMAScript 6 generators to simplify synchronous programming and facilitate both upstream and downstream flow of controls.
-This generators can also be used as functions to stop and resume code execution on the same stack
+2. Koa.js uses ES6 generators to simplify synchronous programming and facilitate flow of controls.
+This generators can also be used as functions to control code execution on the same stack
 3. Koa.js has a small footprint as compared to other Node.js frameworks.
 This helps developers to write thinner and better middlewares.
 4. Koa.js has a built-in catchall for errors that help prevent website crashes.
-It also simplifies and improves error handling by using middlewares more effectively.
-5. Koa.js encapsulates request and response objects into a single object using Context.
-This helps developers to build web applications efficiently by using a number of helpful methods and accessors.
+5. Koa.js uses a Context object which is an encapsulation of request and response objects.

 ### Who uses Koa.js
 Many companies use Koa.js framework for their websites and web APIs.